Kir-Antipov/Termigram/README.md

 public string Sum(int a, int b, int c = 1) => $"Sum of *{a}*, *{b}* and *{c}* is {a + b + c}";
 ```

-As you can see, there's an ability to pass parameters to the method by invoking a command.
+As you can see, there's a possibility to pass parameters to the method by invoking a command.

 > /sum<br>
 > Sum of **0**, **0** and **1** is 1<br><br>